Building awareness, networking, resources and support for Black women and men impacted by breast cancer.

 At the time of their diagnosis and recoveries, they were unable to find resources and support about breast cancer for African American women.
 They realized the available information did not address the barriers, cultural needs, and treatment side effects they were experiencing.
 To address this, they met with the goal to create a culturally specific, easy-to-understand breast cancer brochure, provide a safe space where black women could connect, share and support each other.

-Our FoundersFounded in October 1990 by Linda Finney, Brenda Anderson, Theresa Davis, Mamie Singleton, Reona Berry, Elaine Elliott, Sylvia Beamon, Bea McFadden, Carol Fitzgerald (d) and Norma Collins (d).
-AABCA is committed to spreading the word about breast cancer to Black women that have the highest mortality rate in the US, to promote the benefits of early detection and treatment.
-AABCA provides emotional and social support for breast cancer patients and survivors along with culturally specific information to help them have better rehabilitation experiences as they cope with this disease.
+From its inception, AABCA is committed to sharing crucial and life affirming information about breast cancer to Black women that have the highest mortality rate in the U.S. and to promote the benefits of early detection and treatment.
+AABCA provides emotional and social support for breast cancer patients and survivors to help them have better recovery experiences as they cope with this disease.

-The AABCA, Inc is a grassroots, non-profit, tax-exempt organization that accepts donations to further its mission and goals.
+AABCA is a MN, non-profit, publicly supported tax-exempt organization that accepts donations to further its mission and goals.